Showing all 2 results

 It is not a complete list of side effects, and others may occur.
 Take your doctor’s medical advice regarding side effects.
 Report side effects to FDA at 1-800-FDA-1088.

-How Subutex works?
+How does Subutex work?

-Subutex works by displacing other opioids bound to the receptors and accelerate an acute withdrawal.
+Subutex works by displacing other opioids bound to the receptors and accelerating an acute withdrawal.
 The dose of Subutex leads to adjustment until symptoms improve and individuals remain on maintenance dose through the treatment.

 It works in the form of a transdermal patch to treat chronic pain.
-When an individual uses it as a transdermal patch, the potency of buprenorphine maybe 100-115 times that of morphine.
+When an individual uses it as a transdermal patch, the potency of buprenorphine may be 100-115 times that of morphine.

 It affects different types of opioid receptors in different ways.
-Based on the type of receptor, it may be agonist, partial agonist, or antagonist.
+Based on the type of receptor, it may be an agonist, partial agonist, or antagonist.

 What to avoid while using Subutex?